open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 mod.main()
 {% endhighlight %}

-This is boilerplate which loads and runs the [default xos-synchronizer module](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/base/xos-synchronizer.py) in [it's own Docker container](#create-a-docker-container-to-run-the-synchronizer).
+This is boilerplate.
+It loads and runs the [default xos-synchronizer module](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/base/xos-synchronizer.py) in [it's own Docker container](#create-a-docker-container-to-run-the-synchronizer).

 To configure this module, create a file named `exampleservice_config`, which specifies various configuration and logging options: